sublimeye/jshint-jenkins-checkstyle-reporter/README.md

 ==================================

 ##Changes of this Fork
 This is fork extends the checkstyle reporter of sublimeye.
-It is now necessary to pass a callback function to the reporter to get the checkstyle results as a string rather than printing them to the console.
+The reporter is now retrieved by a factory function.
+For each creation of a reporter it saves all files that were reported to have errors.
+When JSHint is finished the plugin offers a generateReport() method to retrieve a **single** checkstyle XML string containing the results of all these files.

 ## For JSHint Report Plugin (Jenkins Checkstyle Plugin)